subtosharki/rapi/README.md

 - [ ] [Mocha](https://github.com/cloudretic/matcha/tree/main)

 ## Future Plans
-- [ ] Add support for other languages frameworks (Express, Flask, etc.)Laravel
+- [ ] Add support for other languages (Javascript, Python, PHP, etc.)
+- [ ] Add 'rapi install' command to install middlewares for each framework
+- [ ] Add middleware templates for each framework by flag (Database, Authentication, etc.)
-- [ ] Add `rapi run` command to run frameworks start command, with a port flag, and any other flags if needed
+- [ ] Add flags to 'rapi new' command to specify framework to speed up project creation